 Shorting Slack shares

 There are currently 37.8 million Slack shares held short by investors – that's known as Slack's "short interest".
 This figure is 31.2% down from 55.0 million last month.

 There are a few different ways that this level of interest in shorting Slack shares can be evaluated.

 Slack's "short interest ratio" (SIR)

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Slack.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Slack.